 - Cell phone records.
 Commercial vehicle drivers spend an extensive amount of time driving under tight deadlines, and they may be more inclined to text or otherwise use their phones while driving—potentially leading to a distracted driving accident.

-Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Weston Commercial Vehicle Accident Case Today
+Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Commercial Vehicle Accident Case Today

-The Miramar commercial vehicle accident attorneys at Gonzalez & Cartwright, P.A. are ready and willing to fight for your rights following a commercial vehicle accident.
+The commercial vehicle accident attorneys at Gonzalez & Cartwright, P.A. are ready and willing to fight for your rights following a commercial vehicle accident.
 We understand that a commercial vehicle accident can cause severe injuries, and we want you to focus on your physical and emotional recovery while we work to secure your financial future.
 We offer a free consultation in our fully bilingual offices, and we pride ourselves in offering a safe environment for all of our clients, regardless of immigration status.
-Contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule an appointment today.
+Contact our offices at 561-264-8344, or toll-free at 888-888-3903, to schedule an appointment today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 FAQ: The commercial vehicle insurance company asked to view my doctor’s bills.
 Should I provide them with the information?